 In essence, contract administration is the ‘management’ of the contract between the employer and contractor.
 There are various types of building contract with different aspects to each, and it is the contract administrator’s role to ensure the contract is administered fairly and impartially.

 Although there are standard contracts that can be used, such as the JCT contract suite, each project is different.
 Standard contracts are often used but tweaked and amended to suit each individual project.
-Part of the contract administration service is to negotiate with all parties to agree the terms and conditions of the contract before signing.
+Part of the contract administration service is to negotiate with all parties to agree on the terms and conditions of the contract before signing.

 Contract Administration is the management of all aspects of a building contract between an employer and contractor.